 top of page

 • Pet-safe sunscreen: Apply it to vulnerable spots like the nose, ear tips, and belly.
-Just make sure it's specifically made for pets—human sunscreen with zinc oxide or PABA can be toxic to dogs.
+Just make sure it's specifically made for pets.
+Human sunscreen with zinc oxide or PABA can be toxic to dogs.

 • Fresh water: Keep plenty of cool, clean water available at all times.
+Hydration is key!

 White Bully X standing in the shade